bigcontainer/docs/managing-go.md

 subdirectories at its root:

 1. root src: This directory contains Go source files organized into packages.
+   (all the Go source code organized by import path).
-2. packages pkg: This directory contains Go package objects.
+2. packages pkg: This directory contains Go package objects (contains the compiled versions of the available libraries so the compiler can link against them without recompiling them.)
 3. objects bin: This directory contains executable commands (executable programs).